 I decided to visit her in the hospital.
 It was overwhelming.
 She was in such bad shape.
 Not really able to speak anymore, her fire was gone.
 I couldn’t even tell if she was lucid but I talked to her anyway.
 I wanted to be there for her but on the inside I feel like I was asphyxiating.
 When I got up to leave, I told her I would be back soon to visit.
 I did not return before she passed away.
 That was ten years ago.
 For all of that guiltless resolve I talked about earlier, this is one of those times in my life I still hold guilt about.
 The discomfort of facing death was just too much for me and I couldn’t bring myself back as soon as death would take her.

 Before I was diagnosed, I mostly did everything I could to avoid sickness and death.
 It just came too close to testing the security of my well fortified box.
 In fact, it’s one of the reasons I started this website.
 I know I was not alone in feeling that way.
 Considering statistics in Canada, nearly 1 in 2 people will experience a cancer diagnosis in their lives.
 And so, I felt it so important to normalize cancer among the healthy, the young, the old, anyone who would listen.
 When I became one of the people I feared so much, I realized something really important; I was still me.
-One of the peer presenters is palliative.
+One of the peer presenters was palliative.
 Listening to her speak to the group further reinforced that.
-She is someone who is educated, gentle, kind.
+She was someone who was educated, gentle, kind.
 Someone who celebrates small wins and experiences struggles – maybe different struggles than you and I sometimes.
-But she is a beautiful human and she deserves human connection and compassion just like the rest of us.
+But she was a beautiful human and she deserved human connection and compassion just like the rest of us.
 We have since lost Stephanie which was a devastating blow.
 May she Rest In Peace.

 No one wants to admit their own mortality but stepping away from those who are on the brink, who even question the possibility of death coming sooner than anyone thought is literally the worse possible time to step away from someone.
 They need you.
 We need you.
 We need each other.